Setebos12/-Trains-Booking-System-/README.md

 ## Usage

 ### **Login**
-1. Enter your unique user ID.
+1. Enter your unique user ID (default user id: 0).
 2. Click `Enter` to access your account.

 ### **Search for Trains**